raksozorw/virti-video-task/README.md

 Feel free to ask any questions, as well as to have fun and expand on the specification as much as you like (e.g. custom controls, fullscreen toggle button, a button that runs away from your cursor).

 If you're struggling, take notes about areas you are having trouble with, proposed solutions you have considered etc.

+Provide a video or text-documented walkthrough and overview of your development process where you describe the process behind building the app.